-Foster care Services with Summit
+Foster Care Services with Summit

-Foster families play a vital role in children’s physical, emotional, and educational development.
 A foster family provides a warm home and a temporary solution for at-risk children who can no longer live with their biological parents, whether due to the parents’ choice or a court order.
-Our foster families go through preliminary training as well as ongoing training and support to ensure that each child has their individual needs met and the best chance at a healthy transition.

 Families

-Foster families
+Foster Families

 The Summit Institute provides guidance and direct support for families at all stages of foster care.
 The services are available for foster families in the Jerusalem and Southern regions, in partnership and under the regulation of the Ministry of Social Welfare.
 Summit works closely with the welfare authorities in local councils and municipalities.
-In order to optimize the foster care system, the Summit Institute offers foster families a range of resources alongside in-depth, professional support.

 Families